inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_in_more_detail.rst

    :align: center

-This dataset is the subvillage boundaries for Jakarta, during the floods in January this year the Provincial disaster mangers collected information about the flooding, one of which was the location of the flooded area by sub-village boundary.
+This dataset is the subvillage boundaries for Jakarta, during the floods in January this year the Provincial disaster managers collected information about the flooding, one of which was the location of the flooded area by sub-village boundary.

-.. note:: The InaSAFE panel is currently showing a warning "Layer keywords missing:" we will address this concern in later steps.
+.. note:: The |project_name| panel is currently showing a warning "Layer keywords missing:" we will address this concern in later steps.

 Lets examine this data by opening up its *attribute table*